aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-redis-df-console.md

 ## Database migration steps

-1. Log in to the [Aiven Console](https://console.aiven.io/) and select the Aiven for Dragonfly service to which you want to migrate your Redis database.
+1. Log in to the [Aiven Console](https://console.aiven.io/) and select the Aiven for Dragonfly service to migrate your Redis database.
-2. Navigate to **Service settings** from the sidebar.
+2. Go to **Service settings** from the sidebar.
 3. Scroll to the **Service management** section and use the ellipsis to view additional menu options.
 4. Select **Import database** to initiate the import process.